// About

 Know your local laws.
 Some jurisdictions restrict encryption tools or anonymous communication.
 You’re responsible for understanding and complying with laws in your region.

 Privacy tools don’t make you untouchable.
 They protect your rights while you act lawfully.
-No system is perfect—evaluate your risks and adjust accordingly.
+No system is perfect—evaluate your risks accordingly.

 • Open source the course content (contributions welcome)